000x999/cppDL/README.md

 - Uses my custom BLAS/Encryption/Compression library CRUSHBLAS.
 <br><br>
 ## **CURRENT FEATURES**:
-- Currently supports Tensor operations, transformations and dimensional reshaping with up to 312 Million parameters.
 - Custom Sized and Layered Neural Networks with attachable loss functions and optims.
 - Text tokenization through Byte pair encoding, automatic grammar generation through token merge rules, vocabulary saving/loading, encoding and decoding of text.
-- Generalized matrix and matrix operations containers using a single contiguous array structure.
+- Generalized Matrix API and Matrix operations container using a single contiguous array structure.
-- Threaded Tiled Matrix Multiplications of matrices using AVX256 instructions, speed will depend on the machine, but you can expect 4096x4096 matrices in ~0.66s at 225 GFLOP/s FP32 (CPU Bound).
+- Threaded Tiled Matrix Multiplications of matrices using AVX256 instructions, speed will depend on the machine, but one can expect 4096x4096 matrices in ~0.51s at 265 GFLOP/s FP32 (CPU Bound).
-- Multi-Threaded and Tiled, Matrix Transpose of matrices using AVX256 instructions , speed will depend on the machine, but you can expect 16384x16384 matrices in ~0.889s at 2.25 GB/s FP32 (CPU Bound).
+- Multi-Threaded and Tiled, Matrix Transpose of matrices using AVX256 instructions , speed will depend on the machine, but one can expect 16384x16384 matrices in ~0.889s at 2.25 GB/s FP32 (CPU Bound).
+- Level3 GEMM kernel using the custom Matrix API as well as AVX256 instruction acceleration.
+- Generalized Tensor API and Tensor operations container through the custom Matrix API.
+- Contracted TensorMul using the level3 GEMM kernel with AVX256 acceleration, speed will depend on the machine and the Tensor structure, but one can expect a Contracted TensorMul with,  ```Tensor(1,15,4096)```, that is, 1 batch, 15 slices of 4096x4096 matrices to be computed in ~8.1893s at 251.741 GFLOP/s FP32 (CPU Bound).
+- Batched TensorMul using the level3 GEMM kernel with AVX256 acceleration, speed will depend on the machine and the Tensor structure, but one can expect a Batched TensorMul with,  ```Tensor(1,15,4096)```, that is, 1 batch, 15 slices of 4096x4096 matrices to be computed in ~8.1893s at 237.869 GFLOP/s FP32 (CPU Bound).
 <br><br>
 ## ***CURRENTLY WORKING ON:***
 - Optimized methods to increase Tensor and Matrix operations and transformation speeds (Currently being done through AVX256/512 and openMP, strictly CPU bound) **- MATMUL DONE ✅ - TENSOR MUL ⏳**